Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: Results

 Additionally, to comprehensively assess the redshift quality, we compute the normalized median absolute deviation ($\sigma_{\rm NMAD}$), defined as 1.4826 $\times$ Median$(| \frac{\Delta z}{1+z_{\rm true}} - {\rm Median}(\frac{\Delta z}{1+z_{\rm true}}) |)$, the mean deviation (bias), and the fraction of catastrophic interlopers ($f_{\rm cat}$), defined as objects with $|\Delta z| > 0.1(1+z_{\rm{true}})$.

 Figure~\ref{fig:model_performance} compares the performance on the test set and the parent sample.
 The classifier shows nearly identical selection efficiencies of 42.3\% (test) and 42.2\% (parent sample), demonstrating remarkable stability.
-This selection efficiently recovers the population of galaxies with inherently accurate redshift measurements, which constitutes 42.9\% of the parent sample (figure~\ref{fig:sample_cut_compare}).
+This selection efficiently recovers the population of galaxies with inherently accurate redshift measurements, which constitutes 42.9\% of the parent sample (Figure~\ref{fig:sample_cut_compare}).
 The upper panels confirm the excellent quality of the retained redshifts, showing tight agreement between the measured and true values.
 Crucially, the purification is highly effective: 96.6\% (test) and 96.5\% (parent sample) of the selected galaxies have accurate measurements, while the outlier fraction is suppressed to merely 0.13\% and 0.11\%, respectively.
 The final catalog achieves a low redshift uncertainty ($\sigma_{\mathrm{NMAD}} = 0.0007$) and a minimal catastrophic interloper fraction ($f_{\mathrm{cat}} \simeq 0.05\%$).
+For comparison, the fractions of catastrophic interlopers for the `SNR Cut' and `Additional Cuts' cases shown in Figure~\ref{fig:sample_cut_compare} are 4.81\% and 2.49\%, respectively.
 The lower panels provide a detailed, binned view of the residual $\Delta z / (1+z_{\mathrm{true}})$, revealing its small, redshift-independent mean bias and scatter ($\sigma_{\mathrm{NMAD}}$), which corroborate the outstanding global metrics.

+We note that the residual off-diagonal linear aggregations visible in the right panel of Figure~\ref{fig:model_performance} originate from a small population of emission-line confusion interlopers that survive the fiducial probability threshold.
+Although applying additional spectroscopic quality cuts can further suppress these residuals, doing so substantially reduces the overall sample size without a commensurate gain in purity, given that the outlier fraction is already at the $0.1\%$ level.
+The framework therefore prioritizes the retention of valuable galaxies while maintaining purity well within the requirements of large-scale structure studies.

-\subsection{Feature importance analysis with SHAP}
+\subsection{Feature Importance Analysis with SHAP}